ifpen/chalk-it/documentation/taipy_docs/wdg/wdg.md

 ﻿# Widgets

 Chalk'it offers WYSIWYG (what you see is what you get) edition capabilities.
-Dashboards are built using drag and drop of widgets, which are connected to dataNodes.
+Dashboards are built using drag and drop of widgets, which are connected to Python variables.

 * [Common concepts](../../wdg/wdg-common-concept/)
 * [Basic](../../wdg/wdg-basic-inputs/)